KantiKuijk/Payconiq/README.md

 ## Missing Features

-This module does not include any features for partner integration or the following products: Terminal & Display, Custom Online, App2App, Top-up.
+This package does not include any features for partner integration or the following products: Terminal & Display, Custom Online, App2App, Top-up.
 The Static QR-code also called sticker, ECR sticker or some other confusing names, is not supported since Payconiq misses anything to be implemented (so no automation for this product except by webscraping the portal).
-This module cannot do payout reconciliation or help with refund services.
+This package cannot do payout reconciliation or help with refund services.
 The supported products are only partly so, in that they miss features for getting payments, getting a payment list or refunding.